build-guides

 Check Price on Amazon

-The NR200P V2 is the same chassis formula as the original NR200P — a compact tower-style Mini-ITX case with a swing-out panel system — updated to support modern GPU dimensions.
-The key spec is the 357mm vertical GPU clearance, which accommodates the Sapphire Pulse RX 9070 XT (285mm), RTX 5080 (336mm), and even the RTX 5090 (356mm) with a 1mm margin.
+The NR200P V2 is the updated version of the original NR200P — a compact tower-style Mini-ITX case with a swing-out panel system updated to support modern GPU dimensions.
+The key spec is the 357mm vertical GPU clearance, which accommodates the Sapphire Pulse RX 9070 XT (320mm), RTX 5080 (336mm), and even the RTX 5090 (356mm) with a 1mm margin.
 Cooling is handled by two 120mm fans in the base, with a 280mm radiator supported on top.

 The case ships without a PSU, so budget a Corsair SF750 or equivalent SFX unit.
 SFX-L PSUs up to 130mm depth also fit.
 One build note: route your 24-pin ATX and 8-pin EPS cables before mounting the motherboard — the clearance behind the I/O shroud is under 15mm.